prahalad-nagu/fast-translation-plugin/README.md

 ```

 Warning:

-- This exposes your API key to users and browser devtools.
+- Your API key is exposed to end users/devtools.
 - Use only for internal tools or short-lived POCs.
-- Preferred architecture is backend translation endpoint.

-## Client-Side Persistent Cache (IndexedDB / localStorage)

-Use this pattern on frontend:
-- call your backend translation API
+- Prefer a backend proxy in production.

-- cache translated strings in browser storage
-- on repeat requests, return from storage without another API call
+### 3) Client + Backend Translation Endpoint (Best Client Architecture)

+Frontend uses `TranslatorService` with a custom provider that calls your backend:

 ```ts
 import {